 The Best Part

 The best part about dog mushing—aside from the obvious novelty and the fact that you get to hang out with four adorable Alaskan Huskies—is the unique take on the scenery the ride affords you.
 Something about gliding at a clip through a snow-capped fantasy land, wind in your face, the sounds of the dogs breaking through frost, I found utterly sublime.
-In future, however, I’d want more time.
+In the future, however, I’d want more time.
 A half day, or a full day at least.
-That’s on my bucket list for the future.

 How you can go dog sledding at Sky High Wilderness Ranch in Whitehorse, Yukon